csb324/eleventy-obsidian-ninareth/notes/Events/Dragon Scales Ahhhh.md

 [[Ghez Yhutl]] found a turncoat named [[Nikander Vhegohl]] who was working with others in [[Jalantar]] to graft a strange [[Mithril Alloy]] onto a young blue dragon.
 They got their material sourced from a blacksmith named [[Clive]]. [[Divitston Goldstone]] and [[Ghez Yhutl]] killed [[Clive]], but it seems [[Nikander Vhegohl]] is still at large.

+[[Zmaj]] tells us that one of the grafted might have been operating in [[Ru'Nileth]].
+The only found blood, and a few mutilated corpses, but no scales - just diagrams.
+He's also heard rumors, it seems like it's spread and is talk of "putting down" new draconic creations, they call themselves [[Boulder Makers]].
 ## Who's Involved

 #### Baddies